Yacklin/text2cypher-cleanup-public/README.md

 - **Singleton**: For entires with no database alias specified (in other words, no corresponding neo4j demo database), a pre-selected neo4j driver would handle these with limited functionality.
 A simple singleton pattern was implemented.
 - **Structured LLM Output**: A project, [Outlines](https://github.com/dottxt-ai/outlines), provides the best approach of structured LLM output.
 Can't thank them enough.
-- **Structure of Pipeline**: A giant for loop plus a function that looks at every single entry.
+- **Structure of Pipeline**: A giant for loop plus a function that looks into every single entry.

 (I just realized I should have used CyVer when i was writing these few lines.
 But i don't think it could improve a lot after i read their docs carefully.
 A good open source project btw.)